Color Models for Web Development

 Practical Recommendations

-1. Store colors as HEX in your design tokens/constants
+1. Store colors as HEX in design tokens and constants.

-2. Use HSL for CSS when you need variations
+2. Use HSL in CSS when you need variations.

-4. Use CSS custom properties with HSL for theming
+4. Compose CSS custom properties from HSL parts for theming.

 :root {